top of page

 people navigating their unique life's challenges.
 After learning more about what psychedelic medications can offer, I decided to become trained and integrate psychedelic therapy into my practice.
 (At this time, Ketamine is the only legal substance available for this purpose.
 MDMA is currently in clinical trails and may be approved in the near future.)

-I will provide you with everything you need for your Ketamine Assisted Psychotherapy experience.
+I, as a Certified Psychedelic-Assisted Therapy Provider, will provide you with everything you need for your Ketamine Assisted Psychotherapy experience.
 I am dedicated to assisting you through your Ketamine journey from start to finish in a safe, compassionate and intentional way.

 bottom of page